sproutcore/TransformJS/README.md

 ## Overview

-  CSS Transforms  were first introduced in WebKit in 2007, and have now reached mass-adoption by all the major browswer vendors.
+  CSS Transforms  were first introduced in WebKit in 2007, and have now reached mass-adoption by all the major browser vendors.
 This is great news for web developers, especially in the case of 3D transforms which are hardware-accelerated, resulting in extremely smooth animations and responsive applications.